Thomas-Elder/python-machine-learning/progress.md

 This was pretty straightforward, done before watching the tutorial.
 Visualisation was interesting, the high res version looks stepwise, due to the way dtr works.

 dtr prediction: $150000.00

+# Day 7
+Worked through random forest regression.

+This creates many trees based on a random sub set of the data, then averages out the results to get the prediction.

+When creating the regression you can choose the number of trees to run, this was done with 10, and we got $167000, which is more reasonable than the single decision tree regression.

+Now on to evaluating model performance.

+Rsquared = 1 - SSres / SStot

+Where SSres is the sum the squared differences between the data and the model.
+And SStot is the sum of the squared differences between the data and the average.

+So the smaller SSres, and the larger SStot, the closer to 1 R^2 becomes.
+A perfect model would have an R^2 of 1.

+Adjusted R^2 has additional parameters which take number of samples and number of independent variables into account.
+The more variables the lower R^2, so this works to penalise having loads of variables which don't contribute to the model.

+Now time to use R^2 to compare model performance on a bigger dataset.